mohithannadata12390/AI-resume-analyzer/hiring-agent/README.md

 - Set `DEFAULT_MODEL` to a Gemini model listed in `providers.json`, for example `gemini-2.0-flash`
 - Provide `GEMINI_API_KEY`
 - The same `models.OpenAICompatibleProvider` wrapper is used, pointed at Gemini's OpenAI-compatible endpoint

 ---

-## Contributing

-Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed guidelines on filing issues, proposing changes, and submitting pull requests.
-Key principles include:

-- Keep prompts declarative and provider-agnostic.
-- Validate changes with a couple of real resumes under different providers.
-- Add or adjust unit-free smoke tests that call each stage with minimal inputs.

----